 - Navigate to the influx DB path, and type influx in cmd.

 - You should see the connection status along with the version of the software.

 InfluxDB shell version: 1.7.9

-- Follow the below mandatory steps in the interactive influx screen, without these steps you won’t be able to see graph on Grafana.
+- Follow the below mandatory steps in the interactive influx screen, without these steps, you won’t be able to see the graph on Grafana.